Felipe Kitadai: Judo career

+2009-2012

 In 2009, Kitadai, who is Jewish, won a bronze medal in the 2009 Maccabiah Games in Tel Aviv, Israel, at U60, beating American Lindsey Durlacher along the way.
 In 2010, he came in second in the Pan American Judo Championships in San Salvador, and won the World Cup Rome, both at U60.

 In 2011, Kitadai won the Pan American Judo Championships in Guadalajara, the 5th International Military Sports Council (CISM) World Military Games Teams in Rio de Janeiro, and the Pan American Games in Guadalajara, all at U60.
 In 2012, he won the Pan American Judo Championships in Montreal at U60.

+2012 Summer Olympics

 On July 28, 2012, his 23rd birthday, Kitadai won a bronze medal in the under 60 kg category at the London 2012 Olympic Games.
 He won by beating Davaadorjiin Tömörkhüleg and Eisa Majrashi before losing to Rishod Sobirov.
 Because Sobirov reached the semifinals, Kitadai was entered into the repechage.
 In the repechage, he beat Choi Gwang-Hyeon and then Elio Verde to win the bronze medal.
 He carried the medal everywhere.
 On July 30, he damaged the ribbon and dented the medal when he dropped it in the shower.
 The IOC issued him a new medal at the request of the Brazilian Olympic Committee.
 The medal reportedly contains only $4.71 worth of metal.

+2013-2016

 In 2013, Kitadai won the Pan American Judo Championships in San Jose, and the World Military Championships in Astana, both at U60.

+Participating in the 2013 Judo World Masters (second most important competition on the judo circuit after the World Championships), Kitadai won a bronze medal, repeating his performance from the 2012 Olympics.

+At the 2013 Judo Grand Slam Moscow, Kitadai reached the final, winning the silver medal.

+At the 2014 Judo Grand Slam Tyumen Kitadai won another silver medal.

+At the 2015 Pan American Games, he won a silver medal in the 60 kg category.

+At the 2015 World Judo Championships, Kitadai had his best individual appearance at the World Championships, finishing in 5th place.
+He reached the quarter-finals where he was beaten by world number 2 Ganbatyn Boldbaatar of Mongolia.
+In the repechage, he beat Choi In-hyuk, from South Korea, to advance to the bronze medal match.
+And, in the match that was worth the podium, Kitadai lost to the Japanese Toru Shishime.

+In April 2016, Kitadai reached his sixth consecutive championship at the Pan American Judo Championships.
+He won gold in the 2011 Guadalaraja, 2012 Montreal, 2013 San José, 2014 Guayaquil, 2015 Edmonton and 2016 Havana editions.

+2016 Summer Olympics

 He participated at the 2016 Olympics, beating Walide Khyar and Tobias Englmaier before losing to Orkhan Safarov.
 Because Safarov reached the semifinals, Kitadai was entered into the repechage where he lost to Diyorbek Urozboev in his first match.